aikidouser/NSYSU.UNIX_Assignment/A3/md/PA3walkthrough.md

 game.
 The above also shows some different outputs under different scenarios:

-- `You cannot take that.`,
+- `You cannot take that.`
   - The objects that can't be take.
 - `I see nothing special about that.`,
   - Cat the things.
 - `Nothing to take.`,
   - Use `get all`, but don't have objects can be get.
 - `I do not see that here.`,
   - Get specified objects, but the thing doesn't here.
 - `Taken: amethyst`.
   - Get all the things, and get the amethyst.

 You should take the time to understand why each of the messages were displayed.